shivam060404/LabSyncAI/labsync3.0/LabSyncai/docs/SOLUTION_OVERVIEW.md

 - Communication gaps (missed notifications, reminders, or follow-ups)
 - Barriers for users in low-resource settings or non-English speakers

-## Our Solution (LabSyncAI)
+## Our Solution (LabSync.AI)

-LabSyncAI is a unified platform that empowers users to securely manage, analyze, and understand their medical data.
+LabSync.AI is a unified platform that empowers users to securely manage, analyze, and understand their medical data.
 By leveraging AI, modern web technologies, and multi-channel communication, LabSyncAI bridges the gap between complex health data and actionable, personalized insights.

 ## Key Features